RaphaelIT7/gmod-holylib/README.md

 \- Find out why ConVars are so broken.
 (Serverside `path` command breaks :<)<br>
 \- Look into filesystem handle optimization<br>
 \- Try to fix that one complex NW2 bug.
 NOTE: It seems to be related to baseline updates (Entity Creation/Deletion)<br>
 \- Look into StaticPropMgr stuff.
-May be interresting.<br>
+May be interesting.<br>
 \- Add a bind to `CAI_NetworkManager::BuildNetworkGraph` or `StartRebuild`<br>
 \- Possibly allow on to force workshop download on next level change.<br>
-\- GO thru everything and use a more consistant codestyle.
+\- GO thru everything and use a more consistent codestyle.
 I created quiet the mess.<br>
 \- test/become compatible with vphysics-jolt (I'm quite sure that the `physenv` isn't compatible).<br>
-\- Check out `holylib_filesystem_predictexistance` as it seamingly broke, reportidly works in `0.6`.<br>
+\- Check out `holylib_filesystem_predictexistance` as it seamingly broke, reportedly works in `0.6`.<br>
 \- Check if gmod userdata pushed from HolyLib to Lua is invalid in the 0.7 release<br>
 \- `IModule::ServerActivate` is not called when were loaded using `require("holylib")`<br>